niiinja/mprogProject/report.md

 | saved |

 ## Challenges
-Every website's html is quite different.
-Therefore eventjes tries to make use of generic intuitive design conventions.
+Every website's HTML is quite different.
+Therefore i tried to build Eventjes with generic intuitive design conventions.
-However, these are not always sufficient.
-Because I was interested in making
+I have not hardcoded any scraping rules for specific websites.
+The consequence of that is that some websites have better results than others, but also that the app is extensible to many different websites.
+Sadly I was not able to scrape websites that make heavy use of javascript because the JSOUP libabry only scrapes HTML.

 ## Decisions
-I decided to invest more time into generalizing the scraper rules, in order to get better results , and because it didn't seem to add much to the functionality, I decided to not implement a filtering-on-event type functionalty.
+I decided to invest more time into generalizing the scraper rules, in order to get better results.
+This meant that I had to drop the "filter events on event type" functionality that I had originally planned for my MVP.
+I made this decision because the filtering did not seem to provide a much richer user experience, whilst generalizing the scraper rules would really improve the user experience.
+Also, the scraper rulers seemed more technically interesting and new to me than the filtering option.

+In an ideal world, with more time, I would build enable the Scraper to scrape javascript websites by use of WebClient.
+I would also implement the filter-on-type function that I neglected to build.
+Another functionality that I would love to implement in the future would be a user-friendly option to tweak a website's scrape rules visually.
+This would work as the following:
+When user enters an event page URL, the app shows them an example detailActivity, containing the data it has scraped for one event of this page.
+Then the user can select the sections which are incorrect.
+The app wil then provide the user with other options for that section.
+The user then selects which option is the correct one, and the app saves the corresponding element attributes.
+With these element attributes, the scraper can scrape for the correct sections for all other events of that specific eventpage.